-Rabbi Eric Yoffie is a writer, lecturer, and internationally known religious leader.
-A powerful, thoughtful, and humorous speaker, he talks to both religious and general audiences on Israel and the Middle East, social justice, religious and political leadership, American Religious Life and American Jewish Life.
+Rabbi Eric Yoffie is a writer, lecturer, internationally-known religious leader and President Emeritus of the Union for Reform Judaism.
 He has presented at the World Economic Forum in Davos, and has appeared on Fox News, CNN, and many other news outlets.
-He writes regularly for The Huffington Post, The Jerusalem Post and Haaretz and is quoted frequently in the general and Jewish press.
+He writes regularly for Time, The Huffington Post, The Jerusalem Post and the Israeli daily Haaretz and is quoted frequently in the general and Jewish press.

 Israel and the Middle East

 - How to talk about Israel on campus: Making the case for Israel, two states, and the possibility of peace